jan4843/docker_stats_exporter/README.md

 The only label exposed for all metrics is `name`, the container name.

 To expose additional labels, environmental variables with a `LABEL_` prefix are used.
-The environmental variable name (excluding the prefix) is used as the metric name, and its value [Go-templated](https://pkg.go.dev/text/template) on a [`Container` struct](https://pkg.go.dev/github.com/docker/docker/api/types#Container).
+The environmental variable name (excluding the prefix) is used as the metric name, and its value [Go-templated](https://pkg.go.dev/text/template) with [`Container` struct](https://pkg.go.dev/github.com/docker/docker/api/types#Container) and [`ContainerJSON` struct](https://pkg.go.dev/github.com/docker/docker/api/types#ContainerJSON) variables in scope.

-See the Docker Compose example above adding the `state` and `compose_project` metric labels.
+See the Docker Compose example above adding the `state`, `health`, and `compose_project` metric labels.

 ## Metrics